Empowering Minds, Inspiring Futures.

 If you still insist on a numeric answer, about 10–12 mocks, accompanied with intense analysis, should be good.

-How can I study for CLAT in one month?
+How can I study for CLAT / IPMAT / NCHM JEE in one month?

-Understand the CLAT.
+Understand the Entrance Exam.
 It tests you on your fundamentals in English, Mathematics, Reasoning and General Knowledge.
-Legal Aptitude is merely a combination of English and Reasoning.
+In CLAT, Legal Aptitude is merely a combination of English and Reasoning.

 If you have been a decent student, you should already have your language and numeric skills in place.

-For a focused preparation for the CLAT, first understand the paper.
+For a focused preparation for the exam, first understand the paper.
 Go through past papers to get an idea of the kind of questions to expect.

 If your fundamentals in Math and English and reasonable good, you can just brush up relevant topics.
 The same applies for reasoning.

-The bugbear for most CLAT aspirants is the GK and Current Affairs (CA) section.
+The bugbear for most entrance exam aspirants is the GK and Current Affairs (CA) section.
 Many students (in India) are not up to date with their GK and CA.

 Your review of past papers would give you a general idea of what to expect in GK CA. Prepare a daily schedule for yourself where you devote time to go through national newspapers and website (like gktoday.in) to up your GK CA quotient.